JeremyCaron/vscode-csharp-format-usings/README.md

 ## Version History

 - **1.0.6**: Fixed a bug that would prevent all unused usings from being removed on the first execution of the "Organize C# Usings" command.
-The line numbers returned by vs.languages.getDignostics were being misinterpreted.
+The line numbers returned by vs.languages.getDiagnostics were being misinterpreted.
+New unit tests around the removal of unused usings.
 - **1.0.5**: Adds support for running natively on save, improved handling of duplicate removal during cleanup, an output panel channel for debug output, and various improvements in source code.
 - **1.0.4**: Handles IDE0005 diagnostics for unused usings from Roslyn, enabling compatibility with the C# extension when OmniSharp is disabled.
 - **1.0.3**: Properly handles aliased `using` directives without breaking syntax such as `using [type] [variableName] = whatever`.
 Adds basic unit test coverage.